lerndmina/discord-bot-base/README.md

 A feature-rich Discord bot with health monitoring, message management, and deployment controls.

-Mostly built for personal use, feel free to use in your own stuff.
-No support will be provided but PRs are welcome if you find bugs or want to add features.
+Built for personal use, feel free to use in your own stuff. **No support will be provided**.

 ## Features